A mathematical theory of super-resolution and two-point resolution: Stability of super-resolution in dimension one

-with $\mathbf W(\omega)$ being the noise and $\Omega$ the cutoff frequency of the imaging system.
-We assume that with $\sigma$ being the noise level.
-Note that although we consider the absolute bound here, our estimates can be extended to other kinds of bounds of the noise.

 Since we focus on the resolution limit case, we consider the case when the point sources are tightly spaced and form a cluster.
-To be more specific, we define the interval
+To be more specific, we denote the ball in the $k$-dimensional space by